ahinz/stockfighter/README.md

 ## Weirdness

-The project layout is a bit haphazard due to this being my first Haskell project and also dealing with record name issues.
+The project layout is a bit haphazard due to this being my first Haskell project and also dealing with record name issues (duplicate names not being allowed).